Dusko Rosic – Director of Coaching

 Daniel played the majority of his youth at Westside Metros.
 During his career he won four state championships.
 Playing varsity four years at Tigard High School winning all-state/league awards along with the Oregon ODP, helped him get to the University of San Francisco.
 There he played four years competing at the Division 1 level in the West Coast Conference along side fellow Burlingame Coach Mikey Varas.
 Daniel received his BS in Business Marketing and after receiving 1st Team All-WCC his senior year, he was drafted by the Los Angeles Galaxy.
 He finished his career playing with the United States National Futsal team helping them get to the FIFA Futsal World Cup.

-Ann-Sofi Garman was born in Sweden and came to the San Francisco Bay Area in 1992.
-She got her first soccer coaching license in Sweden.
+Ann-Sofi Garman was born in Sweden and came to San Francisco Bay Area in 1992.
+She got her first soccer-coaching licenses and Diplomas in Sweden.
 The highlight during that period was being under the tutelage of Roy Hodgson, presently the coach of England’s National Men’s team.
-In Sweden, Ann-Sofi coached both girls and boys for five years.
+In Sweden, Ann-Sofi coached both girls and boys teams for 5 years.

 Ann-Sofi started playing soccer when she was 7 years old.
-She played amateur league soccer for her home team Fellingsbro G&IF and in Stockholm and San Francisco for years.
+She played amateur league soccer for her home team Fellingsbro G&IF and when she moved to Stockholm she played for Tyresö FF.
+She even continued to play for years in one of the local San Francisco teams.